Idolatry: Hinduism

 In Hinduism, an icon, image or statue is called murti or pratima.
 Major Hindu traditions such as Vaishnavism, Shaivism, Shaktism, and Smartism favor the use of a murti (idol).
 These traditions suggest that it is easier to dedicate time and focus on spirituality through anthropomorphic or non-anthropomorphic icons.
-The Bhagavad Gita – a Hindu scripture, in verse 12.5, states that only a few have the time and mind to ponder and fix on the unmanifested Absolute (abstract formless Brahman), and it is much easier to focus on qualities, virtues, aspects of a manifested representation of god, through one's senses, emotions and heart, because the way human beings naturally are.

 A murti in Hinduism, states Jeaneane Fowler – a professor of Religious Studies specializing on Indian Religions, is itself not god, it is an "image of god" and thus a symbol and representation.
 A murti is a form and manifestation, states Fowler, of the formless Absolute.
-Thus a literal translation of murti as idol is incorrect, when idol is understood as superstitious end in itself.
-Just like the photograph of a person is not the real person, a murti is an image in Hinduism but not the real thing, but in both cases the image reminds of something of emotional and real value to the viewer.
-When a person worships a murti, it is assumed to be a manifestation of the essence or spirit of the deity, the worshipper's spiritual ideas and needs are meditated through it, yet the idea of ultimate reality – called Brahman in Hinduism – is not confined in it.
+In Hinduism, a murti is not regarded as an independent deity separate from God, nor merely as a symbolic representation.
+Rather, after consecration, it is understood to be a sacred form through which God is fully present and accepts the devotion of worshippers.
+Thus, In major Hindu sects such as Vaishnavism, Murtis are not merely "representations" of God but are understood as a "focus" or "locus" of God's presence.
+In this understanding, God is believed to be truly present in the Murtis.
+A literal translation of murti as "idol" is incorrect when "idol" is understood as a superstitious end in itself.
+Just as a photograph of a person is not the person themselves, a murti is an image but not merely regarded as the material it is made from (i.e. wood, clay, etc.).
+In many Hindu traditions however, a consecrated murti is understood to be a sacred embodiment or presence of the deity through which devotees offer worship and receive divine grace, rather than serving solely as an emotional or symbolic reminder.
+When a person worships a murti, it is assumed to be a manifestation of the essence or spirit of the deity, the worshipper's spiritual ideas and needs are meditated through it, yet the idea of ultimate reality or Brahman is not confined in it.